Synthesizing Proxy Applications for MPI Programs: Method Implementation

-Specifically, we select six performance metrics to evaluate whether two computational code blocks are similar, as shown in Table \ref{tab:metrics}.
-These metrics are common in performance evaluation, and we can expect that the code synthesized accordingly will have similar characteristics to the original code block.
+We select eight performance metrics as an example, detailed in Table \ref{tab:metrics}, to represent various aspects of a computation event's behaviors.
+By comparing these metrics we can assess the similarity between the computation event and our synthesized computation proxy.
+These metrics are commonly employed in performance evaluation, and we can expect that the code synthesized accordingly will have similar characteristics to the computation event.

-We have designed 11 code blocks, as shown in Figure \ref{basicblocks3}.
-These code blocks have diverse performance characteristics so adjusting the times of repetition of each block can effectively change certain performance metrics.
-Now the problem is how to linearly combine these 11 code blocks: for code blocks 1-9, we need to know how many times it recurs, and for code blocks 10 and 11, we need to know what the number of cycles is.

-Besides, $x$ should be positive, there is another implicit constraint on the linear combination.
-In the implementation of generating computation proxies, each block of $block_1-block_9$ is contained in a loop to control its repetition times.
-The extra overhead introduced by these loops is covered by $block_{11}$.
-Therefore, the total number of occurrences of $block_1-block_9$ must not exceed the number of cycles in $block_{11}$.
-So we rewrite the complete optimization problem for this scenario as follows,

-This is a convex quadratic optimization problem, and existing algorithms and libraries are already well-suited to solve it.
+We have developed a series of code blocks, illustrated in Figure \ref{basicblocks3}, to approximate various aspects of application behaviors, including computation, branching, and memory access.
+These blocks exhibit distinct performance characteristics, enabling effective manipulation of specific behaviors by adjusting the repetition count of each block.
+Using Equation \ref{proxy:equation}, we can determine the optimal linear combination of these code blocks to obtain the computation proxy.
+It is a convex quadratic optimization problem, and existing algorithms and libraries are already well-suited to solve it.